Styri/Recipe-Manager/README.md

 - Delete recipes.
 - Mark recipes as favorites.
 - Search for recipes by name, description, or category.
-- Generate a report of all recipes, showing totals and favorites.
+- Generate a report of total number of recipes and favorites/non-favorites.

 ## Technologies Used